janstaffa/image-sorter/README.md

 # image-sorter
 I have a LOT of photos and sometimes I just want to sit back and look at them.
 But when I do so, it takes me ages to find, what I'm looking for.
-Sooooo, coding challenge!
+Sooooo, new coding challenge!

 How to use: